Kentallen railway station

 Kentallen was a railway station at the head of Kentallen Bay, which is on the southern shore of Loch Linnhe in the Highland council area of Scotland.
 It was on the Ballachulish branch line that linked Connel Ferry, on the main line of the Callander and Oban Railway, with Ballachulish.

 History

 This station opened on 24 August 1903.
 It was laid out with two platforms, one on either side of a crossing loop.
 There were sidings on the east side of the line.

 The station was temporarily closed from 25 May to 24 August 1953 when flooding washed away a bridge.
 It was then closed by the British Railways Board in 1966, when the Ballachulish Branch of the Callander and Oban Railway was closed.

-The station had been the location of a LMS caravan in 1935 and then two caravans from 1936 to 1939.
+The station had been the location of an LMS caravan in 1935 and then two caravans from 1936 to 1939.
 A camping coach was also positioned here by the Scottish Region from 1953 to 1965.

-Following closure the station buildings were converted into a hotel and restaurant.